Capital Area Internal Medicine

-Serving the Washington DC/Metro area, primary care physicians Dr. Sree Gogineni of Capital Area Internal Medicine, provides physical examinations to adults who need routine medical care or who have special medical needs.
+Serving the Washington DC/Metro area, primary care physicians Dr. Sree Gogineni and Dr. Jeevan Errabolu of Capital Area Internal Medicine, provide physical examinations to adults who need routine medical care or who have special medical needs.
 If it’s time to schedule your annual physical with a family medicine doctor, call Capital Area Internal Medicine or request an appointment online today.

 A physical examination is always part of a patient visit with a primary care physician.
 The hands-on activity is used to collect information about a patient's symptoms and identify potential abnormalities like an irregular pulse or high blood pressure.
 At a minimum, a physical examination at a family medicine practice should include a visual inspection, and in some cases palpation (touch).
 A patient who is being seen for a more focused visit, like a cold, can expect a limited examination focused on the particular issue at hand.